-DIABLO for supervised classification analysis and prediction.
+DIABLO for supervised analysis and prediction.
 To extend sGCCA for a classification framework, we substitute one omics dataset Xk in (1) with a dummy indicator matrix Y of size (n x G), where G is the number of phenotype groups that indicate the class membership of each sample.
-In addition, and for easier use of the method, the l1 penalty parameter λk was replaced by the number of variables to select in each dataset and each component, as there is a direct correspondence between both parameters.
+In addition, and for easier use of the method, we replaced the l1 penalty parameter λk by the number of variables to select in each dataset and each component, as there is a direct correspondence between both parameters.